cgbeutler/ToolBachs/README.md

 any non-arg things will be turned into a label for the break.
 This makes it easy to search back through the command terminal for stuff.

+###gits.py
+Quick python script that lists all of the git repos in the current directory

+The plan is to later expand this to provide more information.
+If this doesn't get more useful... it may get cut.

 ###qsync.sh
 Sets up quick sync stuff that uses `rsync` to keep two directories synced.